Please re-read my initial comments about boot size and lace tightness, as that will fix 98-99% of all people who have trouble skating.

 It is a good idea to tighten in two passes, and to start at the very bottom.
 I leave a little slack at the very bottom in the first pass, and remove the slack from the rest of the laces.
 Then I go back to the bottom, and make it very tight.
 It is much easier to pull laces through the lace holes if you pull straight out than if you pull upwards and outwards.
 Some people who pull upwards at the same time find the lace cuts into their fingers.
 If you drop the tension on the lace for even an instant during the final tightening, such as when you switch hands to lace opposite sides of the boot, all will be lost.
 Instead, when switching hands after you have pulled the lace through, pull upwards, then pull inwards, to draw the sides of the boot together.

 Tight lacing can be done by using one finger to lock the lower part of the lace onto a hole or hook while using the rest of your hand to pull the lace just above the hole or hook.
 It's awkward to do this with your hands, so some people prefer to use "lace pullers" - hooks that some shoe stores sell for about $1.
+Or you could buy a reasonably sized hook for hanging stuff from a wall at a hardware store - you could tape the sharp point on the screw at the other end.

 Many people find it easier tighten to use waxed cotton (non-elastic) laces, which don't slip as easily.
 This is probably a good idea if you have finger coordination problems, and are unable to tighten nylon laces enough.
 I don't use cotton laces because if they slip even a few thousandths of an inch, they lose their tension.
 Some people say cotton is prown to sudden breakage, when it wears out.
 I prefer nylon laces, which are somewhat elastic, but opinions differ.
 Nylon laces are slightly more slippery, and may be slightly harder for some people to hold and tighten.
 Some boot laces are wider than others, and are therefore easier to hold without slipping.
-I use the wider ones.
+I've used the wider ones.
 Nylon/Cotton blends represent a compromise.
 As far as I know polyester laces are comparable to nylon, but may be a little less strong and more flexible.

 Jackson ProFlex boots (no longer available) used a ratchet system to tighten a cable instead of laces.
 You can easily draw them very tight, but the tightening knob may get in the way of footwork, and some say the mechanism is failure prone, and quite difficult to repair.